 Inflammation can contribute to the pathophysiology of depression.
 In a recent study published in the British Journal of Pharmacology, Xiang Xu and colleagues looked at a potential mechanism of depression in relation to two inflammatory signaling pathways (high-mobility group box 1 (HMGB1)/ Toll Like Receptor 4 (TLR4)/ Nuclear factor-κB (NF-κB) and Tumor Necrosis Factor-α (TNF-α)/ Tumor Necrosis Factor Receptor 1 (TNFR1)/NF-κB signaling pathways).

 One biomolecule that is thought to be a potential drug candidate in the treatment of depression is arctigenin (AG), a bioactive component of Fructus arctii.
 However, the mechanism of AG’s antidepressant effects remains elusive.
-The goal of the study was to understand how AG exerts antidepressant effects by investigating its impact on the HMGB1/TLR4/NF-κB and TNF-α/TNFR1/NF-κB signalling pathways in a rodent model.
+The goal of the study was to understand how AG exerts antidepressant effects by investigating its impact on the HMGB1/TLR4/NF-κB and TNF-α/TNFR1/NF-κB signaling pathways in a rodent model.
 A key component of this study was the use of OpenSPR™ for investigating the inhibitory capacity of AG on key interactions in these inflammatory pathways.
 This study exemplifies Nicoya’s mission of improving human life by helping scientists succeed.

 Using mouse models for looking at the efficacy of AG to treat depression